-Kris Kosmala is a partner at Click & Connect, a group of expert advisers to companies engaged in all types of logistics interested in dramatically improving commercial and operational aspects of their business models, either through reset of business processes or through implementing advanced technology solutions to better align their processes to their business objectives.
+Kris Kosmala is a partner at Click & Connect, a group of expert advisers to companies engaged in all types of logistics interested in dramatically improving commercial and operational aspects of their business models, either through a reset of business processes or through implementing advanced technology solutions to better align their processes to their business objectives.
 Prior to this role, Kris was the director of smart port operations digital solutions at Royal HaskoningDHV, an independent international engineering and project management consultancy.
 We talked to Kris about the future of container logistics and the role of smart ports in the global supply chain.

-In the rapidly evolving world of international logistics, decisions on how to run the business under constantly changing market conditions, while leveraging avalanche of technology and commercial operations innovations are harder and harder to make.
+Kris Kosmala: In the rapidly evolving world of international logistics, decisions on how to run the business under constantly changing market conditions, while leveraging avalanche of technology and commercial operations innovations are harder and harder to make.
 This affects business using logistics, businesses providing logistics services (including ports), and investment companies ask to finance new approaches and new generations of technology innovators.
-At Click & Connect we came together to provide expert advice without inbred bias affecting vendors of technology innovations across the spectrum of decisions that any of those business will be forced to make.
+At Click & Connect we came together to provide expert advice without inbred bias affecting vendors of technology innovations across the spectrum of decisions that any of those businesses will be forced to make.

 What are smart ports and why do we need them?